tonibois/Cogorza/README.md

 + An implementation of Python program is provided in Cogorza.py file.
 The same implementation is provided in jupyter notebook version (Cogorza.ipynb).

-+ In fortan folder, fortran source code examples are provided

 + BACPY.csv is the output data file provided by running the program

 + The "Ouput" folder, a set of output examples are presented as png files.
 Example: